co-cart/co-cart/readme.txt

 = How do I start using CoCart? =

-You will first need WooCommerce v4.3 or higher installed with the REST API enabled.
+You will first need WooCommerce installed with the REST API enabled.
 Then install CoCart and follow the documentation.

+> Please check the requirements listed in the [installation](https://wordpress.org/plugins/cart-rest-api-for-woocommerce/#installation) section.

 = Why should I use CoCart? =